Search Close

 M4HP – Movement for Health and Performance

 The goal of the research programme Movement for Health and Performance is to contribute to innovative and sustainable solutions to health-related societal challenges and the pursuit of more people living a physically active life.
-The program is part of the University’s focus area Health Innovation.
+The programme is part of the University’s focus area Health Innovation.

 The researchers within the programme study sustainable participation in different types of physical activity, from the level of low daily activity to elite sports, and from different scientific perspectives.
 The programme contributes to new sustainable methods, strategies and innovations for improved health and well-being in people of different ages and with different conditions to be physically active.